 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests; for example, to monitor a rent account, identify and recover any debts.

-- Where we need to comply with a legal or regulatory obligation and appropriate safeguards are in place to protect your fundamental rights; for example, to establish the
+- Where we need to comply with a legal or regulatory obligation and appropriate safeguards are in place to protect your fundamental rights; for example, to establish the right of an individual to rent a home from us.

 - Where it is necessary for the establishment, exercise or defence of legal claims.